tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 source/destination:

-> YANG leafs that define the tunnel source and destination node endpoints.
+> YANG containers that hold the tunnel source and destination node endpoints identities, including:

-src-tunnel-tp-id/dst-tunnel-tp-id:
+>  * te-node-id: A YANG leaf that holds the identifier of the source or destination of the TE Tunnel
+>    TE node identifiers as defined in {{!RFC8776}}.
+>
+>  * node-id: A YANG leaf that holds the identifier of the source or destination of the TE Tunnel
+>    node identifiers as defined in {{!RFC8345}}.
+>

->  YANG leafs that hold the identifiers of source and destination TE Tunnel
+>  * tunnel-tp-id: A YANG leaf that holds the identifier of the source or destination of the TE Tunnel
->  Termination Points (TTPs) {{!RFC8795}} residing on the source and
->  destination nodes.
-The TTP identifiers are optional on nodes that have a
+>    Termination Points (TTPs) as defined in {{!RFC8795}}.
+The TTP identifiers are optional
->  single TTP per node.
+>    on nodes that have a single TTP per node.
 For example, TTP identifiers are optional for packet
 >    (IP/MPLS) routers.

 bidirectional:

-> A YANG leaf that when present indicates the LSP of a TE Tunnel is bidirectional and co-routed as defined in {{?rfc3473}}.
+> A YANG leaf that when present indicates the LSP of a TE Tunnel is bidirectional as defined in {{?rfc3473}}.

 controller: